MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/migration-guide-for-4.0.md

 ### azure-spring-cloud-messaging

-Library of `com.azure.spring:azure-spring-cloud-messaging` is not ready for 4.0.
-The function of listener annotations is under redesign, so annotations of `@AzureMessageListener`, `@AzureMessageListeners` and `@EnableAzureMessaging` are not supported now.
+The `com.azure.spring:azure-spring-cloud-messaging` library isn't ready for 4.0.
+The function of listener annotations is under redesign, so the `@AzureMessageListener`, `@AzureMessageListeners`, and `@EnableAzureMessaging` annotations aren't currently supported.